kevinlandwaster/JHGettingAndCleaningDataWeek4/README.md

 `complete_tidy_data`: The merged tidy data.

 `grouped_complete_tidy_data`: The `complete_tidy_data` dataset grouped by person and activity, summarized by the mean of all signals.

+It also writes the file `group_summary_tidy_data.txt` into the project directory that contains the data from `grouped_complete_tidy_data` in a table file with no row names.

 ### tidy.R